Hardware

 Ease of use

-Mass adoption of a technology, across a wide spectrum of users, is dependent upon an ease of use by both learner and instructor, IT departments, and administration.
+Mass adoption of a technology, across a wide spectrum of users, is dependent upon an ease of use by both learner and instructor, as well as IT departments, and administration.

 Learning is learning